GSR23/practice/README.md

 # Practice

-This is for My Own Practice
+This is for My Own Practice Files Man